Banuba/arcloud-effects-cli/README.md

 ## Json Manifest File

-Manifest file just a JSON file without file extension.
-Set `Content-Type` as `application/json` before upload file to s3 bucket.
-The file's name (UUID) should be the same as bucket contained effects.

-In your bucket create folder `v1` and folder `effects` in it.
-Manifest file should be placed in folder `effects`.

 Path structure to file:
 ```
 https://<your_arcloud_domain>/v1/effects/<json_manifest_file>
 ```

+Manifest file just a JSON file without file extension.
+Set `Content-Type` as `application/json` before upload file to s3 bucket.
+The file's name (UUID) should be the same as bucket contained effects.

 Example:
 ```